Hiking Pennsylvania's Pine Creek Canyon in the Scarpa Rush Mid GTX

 Conclusion:

-Based on my Scarpa Rush review, I recommend the Rush to hikers with standard-sized feet.
-I also recommend it to fast hikers with day packs or light backpacks, to hikers who want a lightweight option that still provides good support, and to men and women who most mostly hike moderate to difficult trails.
+Based on my Scarpa Rush review, I recommend the Rush 2 Mid GTX to fast hikers with light packs, to hikers who want a lightweight option that still provides good support, and to men and women who most mostly hike moderate to difficult trails.
 It's a versatile hiking boot that does many things well.
+In terms of quality and performance, the Scarpa Rush 2 GTX runs neck and neck with the Salomon X Ultra 5 Mid GTX as the best lightweight hiking boot for serious hikers.
+I test and review a ton of hiking boots.
+The Scarpa Rush 2 GTX is one of the few hiking boots that I keep wearing for personal use months (and now years) after my initial review.
+If it fits your feet and matches your hiking style, it's a solid hiking boot.